PalaashKolhe/Smart-Glasses/README.md

 This revolutionizes the way technology works and makes day to day tasks even easier and simpler

-This are the Shady assistants
+These are the Shady assistants